meteatamel/asyncapi-basics/README.md

 These are the main concepts in AsyncAPI:

+* **Application**: A producer or a consumer that support the selected protocol to exchange messages with the server.

 * **Server**: An infrastructure that receives messages and delivers them to those interested.
 They often store messages until delivered.
 Examples are Google Cloud, RabbitMQ, Apache Kafka, Solace, etc.